fenago/ansible-course/md/Lab_3.md

 group.
 All ungrouped hosts must go at the very top of an INI-formatted file.

-Before we proceed any further, it\'s worth noting that inventories can also contain groups of groups, which is incredibly useful for processing certain tasks by a different division.
-The preceding inventory stands in its own right, but what if our frontend servers are built on Ubuntu, and the app and database servers are built on CentOS?
-There will be some fundamental differences in the ways we handle these hosts---for example, we might use the [apt] module to manage packages on Ubuntu and the [yum] module on CentOS.

 We could, of course, handle this case using facts gathered from each host as these will contain the operating system details.
 We could also